Special Measures

 The CPS follows the Government's "Better Payments Practice Code "and has a target to pay suppliers promptly.
 As individuals who provide a service Registered Intermediaries should expect to be paid promptly and within the agreed payment terms of 30 days.

-Registered Intermediaries (RIs) are self-employed communication specialists working under the framework of the Ministry of Justice (MoJ) Witness Intermediary Scheme (WIS).
-This document sets out the rates of remuneration as agreed by the WIS Remuneration Board (Ministry of Justice, Crown Prosecution Service, National Police Chiefs’ Council).
+RIs are self-employed communication specialists working under the framework of the MoJ Witness Intermediary Scheme (WIS).
+This document sets out the rates of remuneration as agreed by the WIS Remuneration Board (MOJ, CPS, National Police Chiefs’ Council).

 Fees